Enrolia/gradCapital/README.md

   - Drive linked documents
   - Sharing link of SOPs for people to review (and add suggestions)
   - Option to delete application
+  - (Optional) Links to awesome and golden SOP guides from Jordan (Write Ivy).
+If the app generates enough interest, can try to onboard Jordon for 1:1 consulations
-- Basic checklist already added when clicked on CTA in tab1
+- Basic checklist already added when clicked on CTA in Tab 1

+Note: From day one, the goal of the app is never to provide any type of AI "aid" in writing the SOP.
+That's a skill and effort that I believe they definitely should learn on their own for a successfull application.

 ### Tab 4 · Finance Planner
 - Tuition, insurance and living cost(prefilled) with scholarship offsets (can change the different amounts)
 - Loan planner which allows user to add various funding sources (family savings, part-time work, internships during vacations, professors' grants), with EMI slider
-- Not planning anything like this right now (but there is always an option to recommend local banks and insurance)
+- (Optional - not immediate priority) Add recommendations for funding student loans from local banks and insurance companies
 - Option to export this info as pdf

 ### Tab 5 · Comparison
-- Side-by-side cards (up to 3 programs) with fees, location, ranking, research opportunities, visa timelines, funding options, basically all the info we scraped earlier for choosing and deciding their options via a scoring system where the candidate can select how much weight they want to put towards each criteria. (there would be a default weight applied)
+- Side-by-side cards (up to 3 programs) with fees, location, ranking, research opportunities, visa timelines, funding options, basically all the info we scraped earlier for choosing and deciding their options via a scoring system where the candidate can select how much weight they want to put towards each criteria. (there would be a default weight applied, if none chosen)

 ### Sidebar · Post-Acceptance Kits
-- Visa checklist per destination, pre-departure packing, packing checklist, arrival paperwork (I have expertise in making overkill packing checklists!!!)
-- Also gives user a document for common laws that he/she could be unaware coming from a different country
 - When user updates that they accepted an offer, a checklist for that university is generated for them.
+Visa checklist for destination, pre-departure packing, packing checklist, arrival paperwork (I have expertise in making overkill packing checklists for travelling!!!)
+- Also provides the user a document for common laws that he/she could be unaware coming from a different country
 - Option to export to pdf

 ### Sidebar · Utilities (Low priority)
-- Very straight to the point, pdf resizer/size reducer and jpeg size reducer/resizer - Low priority
+- Simple pdf and jpeg resizer (saves the resized documents directly in the selected application's folder)
-- Gmail monitoring for university and professor replies (from official domains) - default opt out (but user can opt in for this) - Low priority feature
+- Gmail monitoring for university and professor replies (from official domains) - default opt out (but user can opt in for this) -[Low priority feature]
 - Chrome extension for prefilling profile info during applications (higher priority)
-- Daily (pre curated) ling of one thread/blog posts/video about story of a student getting into the program of their choice (higher priority)
+- Daily (pre curated) link of one thread/blog posts/video about story of a student getting into the program of their choice (higher priority)
 - Additional language support (lower priority)
-- Screen reader support (higher priority)
+- Screen reader semantic support (higher priority)

 ### Sidebar · Settings
 - Profile & Identity: Name, photo, nationality, education level, GRE/GMAT scores, GPA scale, research interests (for prefilling in applications)
-- Data & Privacy: GPDR compliancy, option to request deletion of data from server during account deletion, revoking drive/gmail/google account access (can't use most features without it)
+- Data & Privacy: GPDR compliancy, option to request all user data from server before account deletion, revoking drive/gmail/google account access (can't use most features without it)
 - Delete account
 - Subscriptions (not planned the cost model yet)
-- Feature requests/ feedback section
+- Feature requests/feedback section

-## Planned Architecture and development flow
+## Planned Architecture and Pipeline Flow

 ```mermaid
 %%{init: {